-- 15. AoIP SFP Module Cage (optional): This provides a location in which to insert the AoIP Module supplied with the OPT-DANTE (iVAM) and OPT RAVENNA 64 options. - 16.
-Primary / Secondary 1GB ENET (optional): Primary and Secondary Gigabit Ethernet interfaces are provided with the AoIP option module. - 17.
+- 16. AoIP SFP Module Cage (optional): This provides a location in which to insert the AoIP Module supplied with the OPT-DANTE (iVAM) and OPT RAVENNA 64 options. - 17.
+Primary / Secondary 1GB ENET (optional): Primary and Secondary Gigabit Ethernet interfaces are provided for use with for Dante64 or Ravenna64 / AES67 SMPTE 2022-7 processing options. - 18.
 Combo Port (optional): An optional 1GB Fiber Ethernet SFP module and the Primary RJ-45 Ethernet port on the option card operate as a combo port, that is, they provide two different physical layers, optical fiber or electrical, but share the same Ethernet characteristics.
 However, the two different ports cannot be used simultaneously.
 You must choose to connect either one or the other.